sanchit0496/input-component-react/README.md

           label="Upload Documents"
         />
 ```
-Visit the source code to know how to add functionalities to the form
+Visit the source code to know how to add functionalities to the form.

 In the project directory, you can run: